Lower Back Pain: Symptoms, Causes, and Treatments

 - Body weight: If you’re overweight or you gain a significant amount of weight in a short period, the added weight can stress your back, causing pain.

 - Poor physical condition: Back pain is a more common ailment for those who aren’t physically in shape.
-Low-impact aerobic exercise can help your spine stay healthy.
+Low-impact aerobic exercise and abdominal strengthening exercises can help your spine stay healthy.
 You’re also more likely to suffer back pain if you try to squeeze in a week’s worth of physical activity over the weekend, rather than exercise moderately throughout the week.

 - Mental health and psychological factors: Anxiety, depression, stress, or even just a low mood can affect your perceptions of pain.
 Stress can also cause your muscles to tense.
 It can even become a vicious cycle, with chronic pain changing your mental health for the worse.